Over 200 million seafood servings donated.

 - 1999 Environmental Hero Award from NOAA, presented by Vice President Al Gore.

 Director of Government Affairs, American Seafoods Co.

-VP, Food Industry Insurance Division, FOA & Son Corp.
+Senior VP, Food Industry Insurance Division, Foa & Son Corp.

 Manager of Communications and Donor Development, United Way of York County

 President, Unisea, Inc.